EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation

 \section{Introduction}

-Given a few examples of how to solve a manipulation task, humans can extrapolate and learn to solve variations of the same task where the objects involved have different visual or physical properties.
+Given a few examples of how to solve a manipulation task, humans can extrapolate and learn to solve variations of the same task where objects have different visual or physical properties.
 Existing works in robot learning still require extensive data augmentation to make the learned policies generalize to varied object scales, orientations, and visual appearances \cite{james2019sim, mehta2020active, laskin2020reinforcement, hansen2021generalization, yu2023scaling}.
 Even then, augmentations do not guarantee generalization to unseen variations.

-In this work, we focus on the problem of learning a visuomotor policy that can take a few example trajectories from a single source manipulation scenario as input and generalize zero-shot to scenarios with unseen object visual appearances, scales, and poses.
-In particular, we want the learned policies to be capable beyond mere pick-and-place of rigid objects and also handle deformable and articulated objects, such as clothes or boxes.
-Our insight is to \emph{add equivariance into both the visual object representation and policy architecture}, so that the learned policy generalizes to novel object positions, orientations, and scales \emph{by construction}.
+In this work, we focus on the problem of learning visuomotor policies that can take a few example trajectories from a single source manipulation scenario as input, then generalize zero-shot to scenarios with changes in objects' appearances, scales, and poses.
+We go beyond pick-and-place of rigid objects and also handle deformable and articulated objects, such as clothes and boxes.
+Our insight is to \emph{add equivariance to both the visual object representation and policy architecture}, enabling policies to generalize to novel object positions, orientations, and scales \emph{by construction}.

-We present \name, a novel visuomotor policy learning method that can learn closed-loop policies for 3D robot manipulation tasks from demonstrations in a single source manipulation scenario and generalize zero-shot to unseen scenarios.
-The learned policy takes a partial point cloud of the scene and the robot end-effector poses as input and outputs robot actions, which include end-effector velocity and gripper commands.
-Different from the neural network architecture that most prior work uses, we employ SIM(3)-equivariant network structures.
-This means that when the input point cloud and end-effector positions are translated and rotated, the output end-effector velocities will transform accordingly.
-Equipped with this equivariance, our policy architecture can learn from demonstrations of smaller-scale tabletop tasks, and then zero-shot generalize to mobile manipulation tasks that involve larger variants of the demonstrated objects with different visual and physical appearances.
+We propose \name, a novel visuomotor policy learning method that can learn closed-loop policies for 3D robot manipulation tasks using demonstrations from a single source manipulation scenario, then generalize zero-shot to new variations.
+A resulting policy takes a partial point cloud of the scene and robot end-effector poses as input, then outputs robot actions, which include end-effector velocity and gripper commands.
+Different from neural network architectures used in most prior works, we employ SIM(3)-equivariant network structures.
+This implies that when the input point cloud and end-effector positions are translated, rotated and scaled, the output end-effector velocities transform accordingly.
+With this, our method can learn from demonstrations of small-scale tabletop tasks, then offer zero-shot generalization to mobile manipulation tasks that involve larger variants of objects with different appearances.